dIOGOLOC/codes_escritos/LabSis_controle_de_qualidade/README.md

 > The program will process stations that were discriminated in the 'STA_LAT_LON.txt', so you can comment (use '%') the line with useless stations.

-- After the program creates the XML file, we estimate the Probabilistic Power Spectral Densities via Obspy (more information [here](https://docs.obspy.org/tutorial/code_snippets/probabilistic_power_spectral_density.html)).
+- After the program creates the XML file, we estimate the completeness of the dataset and the Probabilistic Power Spectral Densities of the data via Obspy (more information [here](https://docs.obspy.org/tutorial/code_snippets/probabilistic_power_spectral_density.html)).

 *DATASET VIA HD*